ms-henglu/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 ## GoogleAdWordsLinkedServiceTypeProperties
 ### Properties
 * **authenticationType**: 'ServiceAuthentication' | 'UserAuthentication' | string: The OAuth 2.0 authentication mechanism used for authentication.
 ServiceAuthentication can only be used on self-hosted IR.
 * **clientCustomerID**: any: The Client customer ID of the AdWords account that you want to fetch report data for.
+Type: string (or Expression with resultType string).
 * **clientId**: any: The client id of the google application used to acquire the refresh token.
 Type: string (or Expression with resultType string).
 * **clientSecret**: [SecretBase](#secretbase): The client secret of the google application used to acquire the refresh token.
 * **connectionProperties**: any: Properties used to connect to GoogleAds.
 It is mutually exclusive with any other properties in the linked service.
 Type: object.
 * **developerToken**: [SecretBase](#secretbase): The developer token associated with the manager account that you use to grant access to the AdWords API.
 * **email**: any: The service account email ID that is used for ServiceAuthentication and can only be used on self-hosted IR.
+Type: string (or Expression with resultType string).
-* **encryptedCredential**: any: The encrypted credential used for authentication.
+* **encryptedCredential**: string: The encrypted credential used for authentication.
 Credentials are encrypted using the integration runtime credential manager.
-Type: string (or Expression with resultType string).
+Type: string.
 * **keyFilePath**: any: The full path to the .p12 key file that is used to authenticate the service account email address and can only be used on self-hosted IR.
+Type: string (or Expression with resultType string).
 * **refreshToken**: [SecretBase](#secretbase): The refresh token obtained from Google for authorizing access to AdWords for UserAuthentication.
 * **trustedCertPath**: any: The full path of the .pem file containing trusted CA certificates for verifying the server when connecting over SSL.
 This property can only be set when using SSL on self-hosted IR.
 The default value is the cacerts.pem file installed with the IR.
+Type: string (or Expression with resultType string).
 * **useSystemTrustStore**: any: Specifies whether to use a CA certificate from the system trust store or from a specified PEM file.
 The default value is false.
+Type: boolean (or Expression with resultType boolean).

 ## GoogleBigQueryDatasetTypeProperties
 ### Properties